 It's worth checking out all of these sources to see which jobs are the best fit for you.

-It's important to note that your search for proofreading jobs online may turn up editing jobs as well.
-Since editing jobs are similar to proofreading jobs, this isn't unusual.
+It's important to note that your search for legitimate proofreading jobs online may turn up editing jobs as well.
+Since proofreading and editing jobs are similar, this isn't unusual.

 Check it out!

 Upwork is a freelancer platform that brings together freelancers and clients to work on projects.
 Clients will post their projects on Upwork and freelancers can bid on the projects for work.
 The client will pick the freelancer(s) they want to work with and work can begin.

 Upwork is a platform that you can use to find a freelance proofreading job.

 They act as a middleman bringing together the two parties and working as an escrow agent when payment is issued to the freelancer.

 This is a great place to find the best online proofreading jobs.
 Just search Upwork for freelance proofreading jobs and apply to jobs of interest.